wp-plugins/accesspress-twitter-auto-post/readme.txt

 = Premium Features: =

-	★ Unlimited Account Support(Configure as many accouns of <br/>each as you want)
+	★ Unlimited Account Support(Configure as many accouns of each as you want)

 	★ Facebook Auto Post